 If you struggle with organization or don’t understand the bills and what you are being asked to pay, don’t be afraid to ask for help from a family member or friend.

-If money was a problem before the hospital bills began arriving, it will likely cause you even more stress when you see what the charges are.
+If money was a problem before the bills from the hospital visit began arriving, it will likely cause you even more stress when you see what the charges are.

 You want to make sure you have every bill – including those from any out-of-network providers who cared for you.
 And don’t forget ambulance services if you had an emergency medical event.

-If you know you are missing a bill, call and ask about it.
+If you know you are missing a charge, call and ask about it.
 Don’t just hope it won’t show up.
 It will – maybe months later.

-Get a complete picture of all of your expenses so you can deal with them at one time, rather than as each bill comes in.
+Get a complete picture of all of your expenses so you can deal with them at one time, rather than as each invoice comes in.

-If you know you can’t pay the hospital bill, you can try to call the billing department and ask to set up a face-to-face meeting to discuss the bills and possible payment plans.
+If you know you can’t pay the total hospital bill, you can try to call the billing department and ask for a face-to-face meeting to discuss the charges and possible payment plans.

 You may also be able to negotiate the bills.
-If you can make a substantial payment, in the beginning, you may be able to reduce your overall bill too.
+If you can make a substantial payment, in the beginning, you may be able to reduce your overall debt too.

 It takes extra time and energy on your part, but it could mean significant savings in the end and a payment amount you can keep up with each month.

-If you have such a massive bill that you can’t even begin to figure out how you’ll pay it or if you can’t even make a small payment each month, ask if the hospital has a patient advocate or social worker who can meet with you.
+If you have such a massive bill, you can’t even begin to figure out how you’ll pay, or if you can’t make even a small payment each month, ask if the hospital has a patient advocate or social worker who can meet with you.

 5. Seek professional help

-If the hospital isn’t willing to negotiate your bill or help provide you with a payment plan fitting your budget or if you are still having billing issues, you may need to hire a professional medical billing advocate or claims assistance specialist.
+If the hospital isn’t willing to negotiate or help provide you with a payment plan fitting your budget – or if you continue to have billing issues, you may need to hire a professional medical billing advocate or claims assistance specialist.

-It may seem crazy to think you’d spend even more money to address your hospital bills, but helping you with your medical bills is their job, and they may be able to get a significant reduction in your bills.
+It may seem crazy to think you’d spend even more money to address your hospital bills.
+But helping you with your medical bills is their job, and they may be able to reduce your obligation significantly.